thirdweb-example/shopify-sell-nfts/README.md

-# Customizable NFT Drop Minting Page
+# Sell NFTs on Shopify

 This template allows you to sell NFTs as products in a Shopify store.